A 12-year-old Montana boy was found dead in a living room, police say grandparents and uncle 'tortured' him - Local News 8

 Batts told detectives she was also asleep during the Super Bowl, but woke up to the uncle and James having an altercation, during which the uncle hit James with the paddle, according to the complaint.
 She denied that the uncle hit him on the head.
 Batts told detectives she found James’s body on February 3 in the living room area, the complaint said.

-James’s body was taken to Montana State Crime Lab for an autopsy on February 4 where an autopsy said his preliminary cause of death was blunt force trauma to the back of his head, the complaint said.
-Toxicology reports are still pending.
+James’s body was taken to the Montana State Crime Lab for an autopsy on February 4; it said his preliminary cause of death was blunt-force trauma to the back of his head, the complaint said.
+Toxicology reports are pending.

 Detectives seized the cell phones of the uncle and grandparents and put together a timeline based on videos of abuse dating back to December 2019.